Trevor Story Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.84 team ERA that ranks fourth across all league pitching staffs.
+- The Astros' 3.83 team ERA ranks fourth among all MLB pitching staffs.

-- In his last appearance on Wednesday, the right-hander went five innings against the Miami Marlins, allowing four earned runs while surrendering nine hits.
+- The right-hander last appeared in relief on Saturday, when he threw two scoreless innings against the Seattle Mariners while giving up two hits.

-- The 40-year-old has amassed an ERA of 3.36, with 7.5 strikeouts per nine innings, in 19 games this season.
-Opponents are hitting .232 against him.
+- The 28-year-old has an ERA of 5.21, with 8.1 strikeouts per nine innings, in nine games this season.
+Opponents have a .273 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.